The Best Offense is a Good Defense

 Very few people practice good personal cybersecurity on a consistent basis.
 Even if you have acknowledged all the threats and taken all the precautions discussed earlier, bad stuff can still happen.

 And that’s when it’s time to recover from a cyber-attack.
 There are several different types of cyber-attacks that can happen.
-Let’s look at them one-by-one and develop a plan to recover from a cyber-attack.
+Let’s look at them one by one and develop a plan to recover from a cyber-attack.

-Types of Cyber-attacks Involving Your Personal Data
+Types of Cyber-attacks Involving Your Personal Data and How to Recover

 Data breach at a company you do business with